 American grapes come from Vinis labrusca, which are usually hardier, resistant to powdery mildew and other forms of disease and pests.
 American grapes will also fruit a bit earlier in the season.
 Still, they are a softer fruit with thicker skins that slip away from the pulp easily, unlike the crispy, thick-skinned grapes we get at the market.

 Grape juice familiarized us with Concord grapes – an American heirloom variety with darkly colored grapes.

 Concord typically have large seeds that are easy to remove.
 You can obtain seedless grape varieties, but technically they cannot be both seedless and heirloom.

-In 1870, Concord was modified into the Diamond variety that is ideal for white grape juice to counter the typical purple Concord juice.
-Niagara are another white Concord variety that came not much later than Diamond.
+In 1870, Concord was modified into the Diamond variety that is ideal for a white grape juice to counter the typical purple Concord juice.
+Niagara is another white Concord variety that came not much later than Diamond.